SymfonyCasts/asset-mapper/sfcasts/ux-packages.md

-# UX JS Packages
+# Symfony UX Stimulus Packages

 We can now create custom Stimulus controllers with ease.
-The *other* half of StimulusBundle is the ability to get more Stimulus controllers from the UX packages, so let's install one and see how it works.
+The *other* half of StimulusBundle is the ability to get more *free* Stimulus controllers by installing a UX package.
+Let's add one and see how it works.

+## Installing Turbo

-Pretend that we want to get Turbo. at your terminal, say:
+Let's start by adding Turbo.
+At your terminal, say:

 ```terminal
 composer require symfony/ux-turbo
 ```

-Here's the great thing about this: Just like when we added Stimulus, when we refresh the page, it just *works*.
-Turbo is going to eliminate the need for those full page refreshes.
+Here's the great thing about this: just like when we added Stimulus, there's absolutely *nothing* else you need to do to set this up.
+Refresh and... it just works!
+Turbo eliminates the need for full page refreshes.
 Head over to your Network tools and click on "Fetch/XHR".
 Let's actually clear this out so we can see everything.
 Perfect.
-Then, if we click up here... you can see that this is actually coming from an AJAX call.
-And if we click around the page, those full page refreshes are *gone*.
+Then, if we click up here... you can see that this is coming from an AJAX call!
+Yup, those full page refreshes are *gone*.
 So Turbo *just works*.
 There's no build system to get in the way, and that's *beautiful*.

+## UX Packages Often add Importmap Entries

-In practice, is this is working because a new JavaScript file is being loaded called `turbo_controller`.
-I'll go to JavaScript and refresh, since I cleared it, and... there we go!
-You can see that this `turbo_controller` is being loaded, and *that* imports `@hotwired/turbo`, which is what *starts* Turbo.
-A second ago, when we installed the UX Turbo package, if we look at `importmap.php`... that *added* `@hotwired/turbo` here.
-This is a really common pattern when you install UX packages.
-If those UX packages depend on some third-party JavaScript, they're going to add that third-party JavaScript to your `importmap` *automatically* so that, when it's referenced, it just works.
-The question is: Who is loading this `turbo_controller`?
+In practice, this works because a new JavaScript file is being loaded called `turbo_controller.js`.
+Filter the network calls to JavaScript and refresh, because I cleared it.
+And... there we go!
+Our page loads `turbo_controller.js` and *that* imports `@hotwired/turbo`, which *starts* Turbo.

+Open up `importmap.php`.
+When we installed the UX Turbo package, its recipe *added* this new `@hotwired/turbo` entry.
+This is a *really* common pattern with UX packages: if a UX package depends on a third-party package, its recipe will add that package to your `importmap` *automatically*.
+The result is that, when that package is referenced - like `import '@hotwired/turbo'` - it just works.

+## How UX Controllers are Loaded

+The *real* question is: who's loading `turbo_controller.js`, which lives deep inside of the `symfony/ux-turbo` PHP package?

-It's coming from deep inside the Symfony UX Turbo package itself, and this is actually the same trick we learned a moment ago.
-Search for `controllers.js` and open a new tab.
+The answer is: the same trick we learned a moment ago.
+Search for `controllers.js` and open it in a new tab.
 This is the dynamic file that StimulusBundle builds.
-As it turns out, it looks for packages in our `/assets/controllers` directory, which is these two, and it also reads the `/assets/controllers.json` file.
-When we installed UX Turbo, it added this new section here, which is where we can activate different controllers.
-We can see that it activated one called `turbo-core` `"enabled": true`, and another option that's `"enabled": false`.
-So when this file is being built, it parses our `/assets/controllers` directory, finds the controllers that we've enabled, and this basically says that we want to enable this *specific* controller in that bundle.
-The end result is that it imports that here and returns it so the other file can register it inside of Stimulus.
-The point is, any controllers in the `/assets/controllers` directory *or* this file will be made available and registered *automatically*.
+As it turns out, it looks for packages in our `assets/controllers/` directory, which is these two, *and* it reads the `assets/controllers.json` file.
+When we installed UX Turbo, it added this new section here, which is where we activate different controllers.
+It activated one called `turbo-core` with `"enabled": true` and added another deactivated one with `"enabled": false`.
+So when this file is built, it parses the `assets/controllers.json` file, finds the controllers that we've enabled, and adds them here.

+The end result is that it imports that controller file here and exports it so that the `loader.js` file can register it in Stimulus.
+The point is, any controllers in `assets/controllers/` *or* in this file will automatically be registered.

+## autoimport & CSS Files

-One little detail we didn't talk about with the UX packages is in `base.html.twig`.
-When we originally installed StimulusBundle, it added `ux_controller_link_tags()`.
-Right now, that's doing nothing. *However*, if you install certain UX packages, those packages will actually come with CSS files.
-You'll find them under a little key called `autoimport`.
-When you install the package, you'll get something that looks like this, but it will also have this `autoimport` here that points to some CSS file.
-This `ux_controller_link_tags()` finds all of those CSS files for all the controllers you have activated, and it outputs them.
-Most UX packages don't have this `autoimport`, but that's how it's going to be output.
+Head back into `base.html.twig`.
+When we installed StimulusBundle, it added `ux_controller_link_tags()`.
+Right now, that does nothing. *However*, some UX packages come with CSS files.
+You'll find them under a key called `autoimport`, which the recipe will add under the controller.
+This `ux_controller_link_tags()` finds all the CSS files for all the controllers you have activated, and it outputs them.
+Nothing too fancy.

-Let's learn one more thing about Stimulus: How to make our controllers *lazy*.
-It's *super* easy.
-That's *next*.
+Next: let's learn one more thing about Stimulus, which just happens to be one of my *favorite* things: how to make our controllers *lazy*.